This BLOG On Payment Shock On Home Purchase By First Time Home Buyers Was UPDATED And PUBLISHED On July 24th, 2019

 - Payment shock is the difference between what borrowers were paying rent versus the proposed new PITI (principal, interest, taxes, insurance)

-Low payment shock is viewed as a compensating factor on manual underwrites.
+Low housing payment is viewed as a compensating factor on manual underwrites.

 Low Payment Shock Is Considered Compensating Factors By Mortgage Underwriters

-Mortgage lenders take payment shock seriously.
+Mortgage lenders take an increase of housing payment seriously.
 This holds true especially for borrowers with marginal credit and higher debt to income ratios.

-- Lenders normally like to see payment shock of no greater than 5%
+- Lenders normally like to see the new housing payment of no greater than 5%

-- In cases of higher payment shock, lenders want to see compensating factors
+In cases of higher housing payment, lenders want to see compensating factors.

 - investment accounts